Context

 custom quote

-I’m particularly drawn to work that connects story, identity, and place, where narrative becomes a way to deepen understanding, connection, and impact.
+I’m drawn to work that sits at the intersection of story, identity, and place, where narrative deepens understanding, connection, and impact.

 Paragraph